jimp-dev/gifwrap/README.md

 // create a frame clone of a Jip bitmap const fCopied = new GifFrame(new BitmapImage(j));

-// create a frame that shares a bitmap with Jimp const fShared = new GifFrame(j);
+// create a frame that shares a bitmap with Jimp (one way) const fShared1 = new GifFrame(j);

+// create a frame that shares a bitmap with Jimp (another way) const fShared2 = new GifFrame(1, 1, 0); // any GifFrame
+fShared2.bitmap = j.bitmap;
 ```

 And you can construct a Jimp instance from a GifFrame image as follows: